fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    structure, so that small details of the structure are not missed.
 Thus, we need at least a few cells around the important shapes (such as the waveguide plates) of the structure. openEMS uses a rectilinear mesh with variable spacing.
-To save time, only use a fine mesh interval around details within a structure; use a coarse mesh for the rest.
+To save time, only use a fine mesh interval around details on a structure; use a coarse mesh for the rest.

 #. **Smoothness**.
 Its interval should change smoothly, not by a sudden jump.